zhengjilai/Distributed-OS-Projects/memory_hierarchy/README.md

 - Variables `i` and `sum` should be placed in registers.

 2. Details
-- We insert assembly codes in C to realize enforce `i` and `sum` to be register variables.
+- We insert assembly codes in C to enforce `i` and `sum` to become register variables.
 - In our physical machine, the running time for `MAXNUM=100000000` is about *24ms*.

 3. Usage